Telecommunication-Telemedia-Assessment/ics-mr-communication-scenario-materials/README.md

 # ICS-MR: Communication Scenario Materials

-This repository contains materials for the scenarios described in the ICS-MR (Interactive Conversation Scenarios for Assessment of Mixed Reality Communication) dataset.
+This repository contains materials for the scenarios described in the [ICS-MR (Interactive Conversation Scenarios for Assessment of Mixed Reality Communication) dataset and paper](https://doi.org/10.1145/3746027.3758247).
 Corresponding Unity-based implementations can be found in a [separate repository](https://github.com/Telecommunication-Telemedia-Assessment/ics-mr-communication-scenario-materials).

 ## Materials